Britannia Hospital: Plot

-Mick Travis (Malcolm McDowell) is a reporter who is shooting a clandestine documentary about the hospital and its dubious practices.
-He manages to get inside with the help of a sympathetic nurse (Marsha Hunt) and starts to investigate Millar's sinister scientific experimentation, including the murder of a patient, Macready (Alan Bates).
+Mick Travis is a reporter who is shooting a clandestine documentary about the hospital and its dubious practices.
+He manages to get inside with the help of a sympathetic nurse and starts to investigate Millar's sinister scientific experimentation, including the murder of a patient, Macready.
 As mayhem ensues outside, Travis is also murdered and his head used as part of a grim Frankenstein-like experiment which goes hideously wrong.

 Eventually, the protestors break into the hospital and attempt to disrupt Millar's presentation of his Genesis Project, in which he claims he has perfected mankind.
 In front of the audience of royalty and commoners, Genesis is revealed—a brain wired to machinery.
 Genesis is given a chance to speak and, in a robotic voice, utters the "What a piece of work is a man" speech from Hamlet, until it continuously repeats the line "How like a God".